Neko

 "Because it matters to YOU.
 Because it makes you happy."

-It's safe to say that all of us are creatives on here, one way or another, and I know a lot of us are looking for places to sincerely express ourselves and showcase what we can do outside of the tight fist of algorithms - all that.
-I'm pretty passionate about what it means to be a creative, and although I specialize in drawing, so obviously my views and experiences are influenced by that, I still hope that what I have to say here can reach any creative person who also feels or thinks this way or needs to hear it.
+It's safe to say that all of us are creatives on here, one way or another, and I know a lot of us are looking for places to sincerely express ourselves and showcase what we can do outside of the tight fist of algorithms.
+I'm pretty passionate about what it means to be a creative, and although I specialize in drawing, so obviously my views and experiences are influenced by that, I still hope that what I have to say here can reach any creative person who also feels or thinks this way, or needs to hear it.

-Perfectionism has been in an all-time high in recent years, that with the obsession with labelling your artstyle and categorizing it and aestheticizing things for the sake of wanting to be something specific.
-Mellowing yourself for the sake of being accepted and liked, either following trends or just limiting yourself just enough so your work won't be labelled as weird, ugly, or unrelatable.
-Saying that you're not drawing for social media but still falling into the trap of changing things because they feel a little too sincere or unpolished; that could possibly make others make fun of you for it.
-Whichever form of creative self-doubt rooted from this constant online nurturing of irony poisoning and insults towards the self you may feel (people online seem very scared to give themselves and their works merit and I still wonder why).
+Perfectionism has been in an all-time high in recent years, with the obsession with labelling our artstyles and categorizing them and aestheticizing them for the sake of wanting to be something specific, something appealing and worthy of praise.
+Too many of us have been shrinking ourselves for the sake of being accepted and liked, either following trends or limiting ourselves just enough so our work won't be labelled as weird, ugly, or unrelatable.
+Saying that we're not drawing for social media but still falling into the trap of changing things because they feel a little too sincere or unpolished; that could possibly make others want to make fun of us for it.
+Whichever form of creative self-doubt rooted from this constant online nurturing of irony poisoning and insults towards the self you may be feeling right now.

-It's not sincere to expect everything you make to be perfect, or to like it all the time (I don't like some of the things I make at first, truth be told, but I let them grow on me because I know how much I cared for what I was making at the time), but for the love of god at least let things exist and breathe!!
-Let yourself make clumsy things and just let the embarassment breathe and let sincerity actually make you enjoy creating something for once, rather than it having to be a performance all the time.
+It's not sincere to expect everything you make to be perfect, or to like it all the time.
+I don't like some of the things I make at first, truth be told, but I let them grow on me because I know how much I cared for what I was making at the time.
+Just for the love of God, at least let things exist and breathe.
+Let yourself make clumsy things and just let the embarrassment breathe and let sincerity actually make you enjoy creating something for once, rather than it having to be a performance all the time.

 And tell you what, if you do enjoy attention and want your work to be noticed, being yourself is what earns you exactly the type of audience you deserve, because you'll attract people just like you.

-With all that being said, and stepping outside the art discussion for a second, this is a sentiment that really drives this website altogether: I'm not the first person to say how much they wish to escape social media or has already done so thanks to Neocities - I have not left entirely, I probably never will, but I understand the reasoning - but thing is, there is a sincerity here that I like and hope will not be lost.
+With all that being said, and stepping outside the art discussion for a second, this is a sentiment that really drives this website altogether: I'm not the first person to say how much they wish to escape social media or has already done so thanks to Neocities.
+I have not left entirely, I probably never will, but I understand the reasoning.
+There is a sincerity here that I like and hope will not be lost.

 Keep creating, I beg you.
 Understand yourself through it, talk to yourself through it, hold yourself accountable through it, and give yourself peace through it.